FREE SHIPPING OVER $140 (AUSTRALIA ONLY)

 Parsley Taboulleh Recipe | Seedmart Australia

-Best parsley type: Flat Leaf (Italian) Parsley
+Best type: Flat Leaf (Italian) Parsley

 • 2 bunches flat leaf parsley (finely chopped)